Plan Review Requirements for Individual House Topo Submittal

 Footer Elevation Certificate

-The footer elevation certificate is filled out by the contractor and guarantees that the footer is at the elevation that was permitted on the grading permit approved by the Engineering Department.
+The footer elevation is completed by the Public Works Department.
+Please contact our office to get this certification done, prior to the Building Department footer.
+440-930-4101.
+The Footer Elevation is done and guarantees that the footer is at the elevation that was permitted on the grading permit approved by the Public Works Department.

 Footer Elevation Certificate – PDF